y conservation. How to properly insulate your home

 By: Brad Lindsay, President Horizon Energy Systems Copyright 01/01

-Since conventional insulation only slows heat flow (R-factor..."R" represents resistance), heat which is radiated from the top of the insulation is warming the roof where it is the closest to top of the insulation...near the outside walls.
+Heat which is convecting and radiating from the top of the insulation is warming the roof.
+This effect is multiplied as the source of heat (the top of the insulation) is the closest to roof...near the outside walls.
 This melts the snow, causes water to flow and hence the creation of ice dams.
-When the water flows beyond the warmth of the attic it either runs over the edge of the roof and creates icicles or freezes along the edge of house creating the ice dam.
+When the water flows beyond the warmth of the attic it either runs over the edge of the roof and creates icicles or freezes along the edge of house creating the ice dam when the roof extends past the outside wall.
+Here the ice starts forming because there is no heat source to keep it from freezing.

 FACT: Icicles and ice dams are visual proof you are melting snow with your heating dollars.